onewithnow/onewithnow.github.io/_posts/2010-05-28-the-dark-side-of-productivity.md

 The cost of lost productivity is an estimate of the cost of time spent playing instead of working.
 What about the fun people had?
 Shouldn’t it account for something?
 If employees had fun, wouldn’t that reflect positively on their work?

-**The human machine** I
+**The human machine**

-n modern society an employee’s contribution is based on the hours they work and the value (income) of what they produce.
+In modern society an employee’s contribution is based on the hours they work and the value (income) of what they produce.
 In other words, we replaced manufacturing equipment hours with human hours.
 We are the new machines.

 **Productivity numbers are misleading.**